FortneyMFG/AgOpenGPS-Nexus/docs/SRS/options/O-API-5_VersionedLayerSchemas.md

 ## Rough effort
 M — Requires schema design, serialization tooling, validation, and contributor education but largely builds on existing configuration exchange mechanisms.

-## References
-- Derived from the historical `docs/variable-layer-plan.md` proposal authored for the variable-rate initiative.